 HLG is a long-standing international law firm with a strong presence across investment migration.
 In Grenada, they provide attorney-led case management, due diligence coordination, and structured submissions via authorised local agents.

-This firm is a solid option for applicants who prioritise legal oversight, predictable timelines, and multi-country support that is managed by practicing attorneys.
+This firm is a solid option for applicants who prioritise legal oversight, predictable timelines, and multi-country support that is managed by practising attorneys.

 Davies & Associates